google/in-silico-labeling/README.md

 Though not strictly necessary, we suggest you install it (the rest of this README will assume you have it).

+This code has been tested in Debian 10.

 ### Data

 We'll work with the data sample in [`data_sample.zip`](https://storage.googleapis.com/in-silico-labeling/data_sample.zip)